Parents and Children: Distinguishing Multimodal DeepFakes from Natural Images

-Overall, referring to the splits commonly used in captioning literature~\citep{karpathy2015deep,cornia2020smart,cornia2021universal,sarto2022retrieval}, the COCO dataset comprises 113,287 training images, 5,000 validation, and 5,000 test images.
-Preserving the same splits, COCOFake is composed of 679,722 training images, 30,000 validation, and 30,000 test images.
+Overall, referring to the splits defined in~\citep{karpathy2015deep} and typically employed in image captioning literature~\citep{barraco2023little,sarto2023positive,caffagni2023synthcap}, the COCO dataset comprises 113,287 training images, 5,000 validation, and 5,000 test images.
+Preserving the same splits, COCOFake is composed of 679,722 training images, 30,000 validation, and 30,000 test images for each version of Stable Diffusion, thus comprising more than 1.2M generated images (\ie, around 600k for each version of Stable Diffusion).
 Sample real-generated image clusters from the COCOFake dataset are shown in Fig.~\ref{fig:dataset}.
 For each example, we present the real image alongside the five fake images generated from each of the five captions from the original COCO dataset.
-As can be seen, the generated images are generally coherent with the corresponding caption.
+As it can be seen, the generated images are generally coherent with the corresponding caption.
 However, in some cases, the generated images are overly realistic with brighter colors and a more professional photographic style than the real counterpart.
 This can be attributed to the dataset employed in the finetuning phase (\ie~the LAION-Aesthetics subset) of the Stable Diffusion model~\citep{rombach2022high}, used to generate fake images.
 In Fig.~\ref{fig:dataset_bad_1} we report less realistic examples from the COCOFake dataset, again showing the original image and the five fake images with the corresponding captions.
 Failure cases include hallucinating the semantic content of the caption (first two rows), incorrect understanding of the caption (third row), abstract rendering of objects (traffic lights in the third row), and unrealistic rendering of human poses (last row).

-To assess the robustness of our analysis, we further generate the test and training set using a different version of Stable Diffusion (\ie,~v2.1).
-This version exploits OpenCLIP~\citep{wortsman2022robust} instead of CLIP~\citep{radford2021learning} and is trained on a subset of LAION-5B~\citep{schuhmann2022laion} filtered for explicit pornographic material.
-The updated version of Stable Diffusion provides superior results compared to version 1.4 due to the use of a larger and more diverse training dataset.
+In our experiments, we evaluate deepfake detection performance under a standard setting in which we train the model on images generated by one Stable Diffusion version and test on images generated by the same model.
+Furthermore, to assess the robustness of our analysis, we also consider the generalization capabilities to images generated by a text-to-image diffusion model different from the one used during training.
 Under this setting, we compare the performance of our method on images generated by different versions of Stable Diffusion, providing insights into the impact of the generative model on the deepfake detection performance.